yuri/ngcourse/handout/13-advanced-form-validation.md

 </div>
 ```

-Also, to prepare for sharing information across services, lets update our user service.
+Also, to prepare for sharing information across services, lets update our user service in `app/components/users/users-service.js`:

 ```
 angular.module('ngcourse.users', [])